bioacoustic-ai/bacpipe/README.md

 By doing so you will also ensure that the directory structure for the model checkpoints will be created.

-`python -m pytest -v bacpipe/tests/test_reducing_dimensions.py bacpipe/tests/test_embedding_creation.py`

-Again, for windows in case of restricted permissions, use `python -m pytest -v --disable-warnings test_embedding_creation.py`.
+`python -m pytest -v --disable-warnings bacpipe/tests/*`

 ### Add the model checkpoints that are not included by default.